 Many of those Blogger sites functioned as experiments on publishing, creative writing, note-taking, and multimodal composition.
 They were key spaces for learning about hyperlinking and multimodal layout.
 I think they were early sandboxes for learning and playing digital discourse.
 During my search I re-discovered the transmedia project San Pelayo about the legendary Porro Music Festival in San Pelayo, Cordoba.
 I recommend checking out the videos and photographs that are posted on this blog to learn more about this fantastic Colombian Caribbean folk festivity of music and dance.

 Unfortunately, one of the blogs I kept from 2007 to 2009 (the first version of vVvAlog) has disappeared from the web.
 It was the first blog I hosted my self, running the wordpress software on a server space I had at MIT.
 Although some traces of that first version of vVvAlog are available on the wayback machine, many of them are lost.
 I might have a back up of the texts and files of that blog somewhere in a hard drive.
 Once I find them I would love to re-publish the entries.
 As a matter of fact, that vVvAlog and its current iteration have lasted for more than a decade and are a demonstration of my commitment to blogging.
 I am grateful I have been able to experiment, explore, and learn while doing this media practice for several years.

 Although during my search of the Bogotanian Bloomsday post I did not check the Tumblr platform, I would include in this entry, as a reference, some links to the blogs I have created on the servers of that company since 2007.
 Some of them are buried.
 Others are quite alive.
 For the undergrad classes I teach at Javeriana University I have been using Tumblr for blogging collectively with my students.
 I found it quite useful for building learning communities.
-Below are some examples of some of the Tumblr blogs I have built:
+Below are some examples of some of the collective blogs (in Tumblr) I have helped to build: